 When prepping my Apple Unit, Bennett wanted to try on the apple hat and kept saying, “Cheese!”
-Sweet baby, you can tell that his mom takes all the pictures and he definitely loved “helping” with all of the apple activities, especially the sensory tub.
+Sweet baby, you can tell that his mom takes all the pictures, and he definitely loved “helping” with all of the apple activities, especially the sensory tub.
 You can click here to see more.

 Outside of reading, hands-on learning experiences are my FAVORITE.
-This one of three art projects in this apple unit.
+This is one of three art projects in this apple unit.
 Have you ever painted with apples?

-Sensory tubs are a great way for your young learner to have developmental experiences using all of their senses while building their cognitive skills.
+Sensory tubs are a great way for your young learner to have developmental experiences using all of their senses while also building their cognitive skills.
 In this sensory tub, children are “making apple pie” with an educational spin.
-You can add a few cinnamon sticks to entice their sense of smell too.
+You can add a few cinnamon sticks to entice their sense of smell, too.
 Kids will love this!
 You can check this out by clicking here.

 We hope you enjoyed our book list.
 We LOVE incorporating APPLES in literacy, math, art and STEM.
 Check out our Apple Learning Set by clicking here.